xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 * We'll use the local backend rather than signing up for pulumi `pulumi login --local`
 * For passphrases just set any value for now e.g. "passphrase"
   * Run `export PULUMI_CONFIG_PASSPHRASE=passphrase` in shell or `$ENV:PULUMI_CONFIG_PASSPHRASE="passphrase"` in PowerShell.
+* Make sure you're logged into the Azure cli

 ## Create project